 Alkaline pitcher filters last anywhere from 1 to 6 months depending on the brand.
 Invigorated Water’s pitcher has the longest filter life of 96 gallons while other models have a 40-gallon filter life.
 Be sure to check the filter life before you purchase to get a better idea of how much your annual filter costs will be.

-Packs of replacement filters cost between $15 and $60.
+Packs of replacement filters generally cost between fifteen to sixty.
 In my alkaline pitcher reviews, I compare all the top pitchers and their filters.
 You’ll find that you get what you pay for when you buy a pitcher with more powerful filters.
 I recommend choosing a pitcher that removes more water contaminants including fluoride to a higher degree.

 The Seychelle water pitcher is my #1 pick in the filter category.